openactive/openactive-test-suite/packages/openactive-integration-tests/test/features/access/access-channel-update-notifications/README.md

 [< Return to Overview](../../README.md)
-# See changes to accessChannel (access-channel-update-notifications)
+# accessChannel update notifications (access-channel-update-notifications)

 When accessChannel changes, make sure this change is supplied back to the Broker via the Orders feed